danghuybk/DataBricks/Structured Streaming/Readme.md

-This repository stores my training work with Spark Structured Streaming on DataBricks platform.
+This folder stores my training work with Spark Structured Streaming on DataBricks platform.
 Including:
 ## 1. Practice Lab
 ### 1.1.
 Streaming Concepts Lab
 - Stream data from a file and write it out to a distributed file system